tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 let third: undefined;
 ```

 Above are basic examples.
-In these examples you see the use of `let` instead of `const` due to the typical
+In these examples we see the use of `let` instead of `const` due to the typical
 nature of the types.
-A boolean variable typically switches between `true` and `false` often, possibly
+A boolean variable commonly switches between `true` and `false` often, possibly
 representing something as simple as "on" and "off" states like light switches.

-For the `second` variable, you can see it is directly assigned to `null`.
+For the `second` variable, we can see it is directly assigned to `null`.
 This could be used to clear an
 object reference.
 So we could have done this for our person1 object from before if we declared it with `let`
 instead of `const`, and changed its value to `null` with
 the intention to free its memory at some point.
 Languages do this through a process called garbage
-collection, and the decisions it makes can get quite involved and occur at certain times according to the
+collection, and the decisions it makes can get quite involved and occur at predetermined times according to the
 language.
 In this case with TypeScript, it does not make much sense to only assign the value type
 to `null`.
 It can never have another value at this point.
 You will see this commonly paired with another
 type.